 RELATED: 40+ Free Crochet Patterns to Make With Lion Brand Mandala Yarn

-Seamless Cropped Cardigan
+Customizable Cropped Cardigan

 Intermediate Sweater Patterns

 You’ve finished a few sweaters and you’re ready for your next challenge.
-It’s time to learn some new crochet skills and make a stunning sweater.

 Intermediate-level patterns can include individual pieces or motifs like granny squares.
 They also might require some joining, either using crochet stitches or sewing.
+Ready to learn some new crochet skills?!

 Summer Sweater with Pockets

-Chunky Bobble Cardigan
+Chunky Bobble Cardi With Pockets

 Easy Tunisian Crochet Cardigan

-Oversized Crochet Cardigan With Fur Collar
+Oversized Cardigan With Fur Collar

-The Staycation Crochet Cardigan
+Staycation Cardigan

-Sherpa Fleece Sweater Jacket with Hood
+Sherpa Fleece Jacket with Hood

 Modern Granny Square Cardigan

-Seamless, Versatile Cardigan
+Versatile Everyday Cardigan

 Summer Crochet Cardigan

-Elevation Long Duster Cardigan
+Elevation Duster

 Flowy Color Block Cardigan